industrial-edge/opc-ua-application-getting-started/docs/Installation.md

 Deploy the configuration.

-## Configure IE S7 Connector
+## Configure IE SIMATIC S7 Connector

-In your IEM open the Simatic S7 Connector and launch the configurator.
+In your IEM open the SIMATIC S7 Connector and launch the configurator.

 Add a data source: